GatorGauge/GatorGauge/README.md

 ### Out

 There is a folder in which to place all of the downloaded repositories in.
-The folfer defaults to a directory named 'repos' which will be created upon running the get command.
+The folder defaults to a directory named 'repos' which will be created upon running the get command.

 ## Execution

 ### Run GatorGauge

-Once everything is porperly installed, GatorGauge is ready to run.
-To begin, type `python3 gator_gauge.py --token` into the terminal with a Github access token entered into the command line after `--token`.
+Once everything is properly installed, GatorGauge is ready to run.
+To begin, type `python3 gator_gauge.py --token` into the terminal with a GitHub access token entered into the command line after `--token`.
 A token must be entered each time the program is started - for security purposes.